zed/imunifyav-doc/docs/imunifyav/README.md

 ### Overview

-Hooks are introduced starting from ImunifyAV version 4.2 Beta as a script-based interface for various application events.
+Hooks are introduced as a script-based interface for various application events.
 This is a simple and effective way to automate ImunifyAV alerts and event processing.
 For example, an administrator can have ImunifyAV calling his own script when malicious files are detected or misconfigurations are detected and perform a custom processing or specific actions, for example, create a ticket.
 Hooks are available only via CLI.